 Students develop wider skills by including in their individually tailored training portfolio, courses currently offered by a range of partners to postgraduates.
 These courses include topics such as; research practice and ethics, learning techniques, communication skills, writing and publishing and career management.
 Students will also learn the academic skills of effective dissemination of research results through attendance at workshops and conferences in the UK and beyond, and by publishing the results of their research in peer-reviewed journals.

 REMS is now looking to recruit the fifth cohort of 10 students for a start in October 2018.
 There are 10 EPSRC funded studentships available for students interested in working on one of the following areas of research:

 The studentships are available to UK citizens with (or about to obtain) a minimum of a 2.1 or a Masters degree in Physical Science or Engineering.
-These studentships start from October, covering University fees and a competitive stipend.
+These studentships start from October, covering University fees and an annual stipend of £18,000.

 For further details on our Centre please visit: www.rems-cdt.ac.uk